Last updated on 12th October, 2018 at 11:51 pm

 The name of the island is not Vidos as incorrectly reported by many, but “the island of Vido” and takes its name from a former owner called Guido Malipieri, Guido was simply paraphrased to Vido.

-In Corfu there is nightlife for every taste, fun purely for young people both local and foreign, and night life for purely Greek tastes.
+In Corfu island there are places with nightlife for every taste, fun purely for young people both local and foreign, and night life for purely Greek tastes.

 These are mostly in the north of the city, but everywhere you will find bars for those who love good music and all kinds of restaurants offering culinary treats.